dddrrreee/cs140e-22win/labs/2-cross-check/README.md

    3. Compile the code in `code-hello` using your final `gpio.c` and show that it prints `hello` when run.

-   2. `2-trace`: You get the same checksum for all the `.out` files produced by the tests in `2-trace/tests`.
+   4. `2-trace`: You get the same checksum for all the `.out` files produced by the tests in `2-trace/tests` --- note, there can be a differences in the intial values for GPIO pins when comparing pi zeroes to pi A+s.

-There's one extension:

-   - You replace our simple but crude use of a fixed number of global variables for memory with an array and array lookup.
-     The checksums you get should exactly match those in part 1: I.e., nothing should change.
+   5. When you put in your `gpio.o` into `libpi` you get the same output for (4).

+There's a bunch of extensions.

 ------------------------------------------------------------------------
 #### Background: Concepts you will learn.